QuakeWatch Server Manual

 username = "yourUser"

-The second entry is the password, which may be specified using one of
+password, which may be specified using one of the following:

 password = "yourPwd"

-stdEncPassword = "yourStdEncPwd"
+stdEncPassword =

 encryptedPassword = "yourEncyptedPwd"

-The 'password' entry specifies the password in plain text.
-The
+The 'password' entry specifies the password in plain

-containing an encrypted version of the password.
+'encryptedPassword' entry containing an encrypted version of the

-The 'stdEncPassword' entry specifies the password in a "standard"
+The 'stdEncPassword' entry specifies the

-encoded form (using Unix-style "crypt").
-The first time the login
+"crypt").
+The first time the login information file is used it

-information file is used it will be rewritten with the "stdEncPassword"
+will be rewritten with the "stdEncPassword" entry replaced by an

-entry replaced by an 'encryptedPassword' entry containing an encrypted
+'encryptedPassword' entry containing an encrypted version of the

-version of the "standard" encoded password.
+"standard" encoded password.

-The 'encryptedPassword' entry specifies the password in an "encrypted"
+'encryptedPassword' entry specifies the password in an "encrypted"

 form.

-If more than one type of password entry is given, only one will be
+If more than one type of password entry is

-used, with the order of precedence as shown above.
+given, only one will be used, with the order of precedence as shown

-A sample login information file, "test/TestLoginInfoFile.txt", is
+A sample login information file,

-included with the QWServer distribution.
-This file contains a
+distribution.
+This file contains a username/password entry that

-username/password entry that matches an entry in the
+matches an entry in the "test/TestLocalPwdFile.txt" local-password

-"test/TestLocalPwdFile.txt" local-password file for QWServer.
+file for QWServer.

-The following shows an example of the contents of a login information
+of the contents of a login information file:

 username = "yourUser"